23Uday/Project1CodeSDM2021/README.md

 ## Paper Data and Paper Results
 [Link to Data Files](https://drive.google.com/drive/folders/1ALW3_nt317-QnAuZKXi0_EeGobFTkm-r?usp=sharing)

-The above link contains 2 Folders:-
+The above link contains 3 Items:-
 1. CIFAR100Dataset : Contains zip file for CIFAR100 datasets
 2. ExperimentResultsResNet18: Contains the results of an analysis of a ResNet-18 on CIFAR-100
+3. A Pretrained ResNet-18 on CIFAR-100

 ## Requirements
 1. Python 3.7.6 and above